ricostynha1/dafny_laurel_repair/artifact.md

 ```bash
 make gen_report_getting_started
 ```
-You should now be able to click on the link that appears on your terminal and inspect the results.
+You should now be able to access the report on your browser at the address `localhost:8889` and inspect the results.

 ## Step by step